-The Corps of Cadets and the regimental band produces leaders of character and integrity for the commonwealth and the nation in all fields — business, industry, agriculture, and the military.
+The Corps of Cadets and the regimental band produce leaders of character and integrity in all fields — business, industry, agriculture, and the military.
 Leadership is forged in an team environment built on camaraderie, esprit de corps, and academic excellence.
-There is no other organization at Virginia Tech that fosters friendship that last across the decades like the Highty-Tighties.
-By the end of your fist day in the band you will know at least the 40 or so other cadets of your class.
-Within a few weeks, you will know everybody in the band by name.
-By the end of your first year, you will probably know several hundred of your classmates and upperclass cadets other units of the Corps.
+There is no other organization at Virginia Tech that fosters friendships that last across the decades like the Highty-Tighties.

-Incoming cadets who join the regimental band may be awarded a $1,000 Highty-Tighty Alumni stipend, named in memory of Jim Schaeffer based on their audition and desire to be in the Highty-Tighties.
+Incoming cadets who join the regimental band may be awarded a $1,000 Highty-Tighty Alumni stipend, named in memory of Jim Schaeffer, based on their audition with the director.
 Recipients earn $500 each semester of their first year.

-All incoming cadets, including Highty-Tighties, can compete for an Emerging Leader Scholarship.
+All incoming cadets, including Highty-Tighties, automatically compete for a corps’ Emerging Leader Scholarship.
 That’s $12,000 over four years for an out-of-state cadet, and $8,000 over four years for an in-state cadet.
-This is in addition to the Highty-Tighty Scholarship you can earn, and both can be applied toward the total cost of attendance.
+This is in addition to the Highty-Tighty Scholarship, and both can be applied toward the total cost of attendance.

-These scholarships are proof of the lasting value of your experience as a cadet and as a Highty-Tighty at Virginia Tech because they are funded by a $27 million endowment raised by cadet alumni.
+These scholarships are proof of the lasting value of your experience as a cadet and as a Highty-Tighty because they are funded by a $27 million endowment raised by Corps alumni.